 Working naturalism into the pavement is the overdone ‘Italian-family-dynamic’ hollering by Herschel Bernardi as Wood’s over-protective brother—he seems bent on capturing the Lee J. Cobb Bellowing Trophy—and most of the likewise-noisy material with the respective Natalie-Steve tribes gets old quick.
 Gia abbastanza!

 Once again playing a sexy second banana, the always welcome Edie Adams has a few good moments.
 Tom Bosley scores as a kindly klutz.
 Arnold Schulman’s thoughtful screenplay got an Oscar nomination, along with the films b&w Cinematography, Art Direction and Costume Design.
 A fifth Academy nod was accorded Miss Wood, then 25, who gives it her all, riding the crest from Splendor In The Grass and West Side Story.
 She batted a few popular second-base hits over her remaining 18 years, but nothing that matched her fine work in those classics and in this rarely-mentioned piece.
-McQueen aced his iconic breakout role that year with The Great Escape (canceling out the dismal Soldier In The Rain) and his quality turn here helped nudge him into the power bracket, thanks to good reviews and a pleasing box office response of $7,800,000.
+McQueen aced his iconic breakout role that year with The Great Escape, canceling out the dismal Soldier In The Rain and his quality turn here helping nudge him into the power bracket.
+It helped to get good reviews and a pleasing box office response of $7,800,000.